foxlet/macOS-Simple-KVM/README.md

 # macOS-Simple-KVM
-Documentation to set up a simple Q35 VM based in QEMU, accelerated by KVM.
+Documentation to set up a simple macOS VM in QEMU, accelerated by KVM.

-Better instructions will be available in the future, but for now, here's how to get started:
+Here's how to get started:

 ## Dependencies
-You need to have `qemu`, `python` and the KVM extensions installed for this project.
+You'll need a Linux system with `qemu`, `python` and the KVM extensions installed for this project.
+A Mac is **not** required.

 ## Step 1
-Run `jumpstart.sh` to get some basic installation media for macOS.
+Run `jumpstart.sh` to fetch installation media for macOS (internet required).
+The default installation uses High Sierra.

 ## Step 2
 Create an empty hard disk using `qemu-img`
 ```
 qemu-img create -f qcow2 MyDisk.qcow2 64G